newtonkwan/Insight_DE/README.md

 ## What's in the works?

 ### Keyword
 The user will enter a keyword(s) that they want in their abstract.
 For example, the user inputs = "deep learning".
-Velma will scan through the database, pull every abstract with the keyword "deep learing", sort them by highest citation, take the top 20% of these papers, compute the jaccard index, and display the 5 papers with the highest jaccard index.
+Velma will scan through the database, pull every abstract with the keyword "deep learning", sort them by highest citation, take the top 20% of these papers, compute the jaccard index, and display the 5 papers with the highest jaccard index.

 ### Tagged
 A user will enter a tag(s) and Velma will provide the top 5 abstracts with those tags.
-For example, the user inputs the tag = "biomedical".
-Velma will look through only the abstracts with the tag = "biomedical", compute the jaccard index for the top 20% of papers and display the top 5.
+For example, the user inputs the tag "biomedical".
+Velma will look through only the abstracts with the tag "biomedical", compute the jaccard index for the top 20% of papers and display the top 5.

 ### Year by year
 Allows the user to filter by year.
 Ex. only look at the papers from 2015-2019.